Paperspace/Docs/explore-train-deploy/workflows/using-yaml-for-data-science.md

         ref: "dsr5spfj2aqzlfg"
 ```

-then run another workflow and output a different file to the same ID, say the MD5 sum of the data instead of the data itself, then it won't update the earlier dataset and add the new file alongside the first one, but create a copy under a new `id:version` that does not contain the previous file.
+then run another workflow and output a different file to the same ID, say the MD5 sum of the data instead of the data itself, then it won't update the earlier dataset version and add the new file alongside the first one, but it will instead create a new dataset version, `id:version`, that does not contain the previous file.
 This is the behavior you want for a production setup, with things versioned and often immutable, but it requires remembering how it is working when setting things up.

 ### Test whether a Python import will work